Storyblocks/design-system/components/button.md

 | Big Button    | Use to bring attention to a CTA.
 Only use 1 big button on a page.
 Example: You can use a big button on a hero image     |

 ### Best Practices

-  - * Aim to only use 1-2 buttons per page.
+  - • Aim to only use 1-2 buttons per page.
 Too many calls to action can cause confusion and make users unsure of what to do next.
-  - * If you need to use multiple buttons, avoid using more than one yellow button on a page or placing 2 buttons side by side unless they are in contained cards.
+  - • If you need to use multiple buttons, avoid using more than one yellow button on a page or placing 2 buttons side by side unless they are in contained cards.
-  - * Use established button colors appropriately.
+  - • Use established button colors appropriately.
 For example, stick to using a yellow button for the Sign-up action.
-<b

 ### Content guidelines
   - <i class="material-icons">done</i> Use sentence case for button labels.
   - <i class="material-icons">done</i> Button labels should be descriptive and predictable.
 Also, make the first word of the button's label a verb.
 Examples: View all videos, Load more videos, Download videos